Dedicated Maryland Mesothelioma Lawyers

 Products Liability: Most mesothelioma lawsuits are filed under products liability law.
 Products liability law can apply to many different types of injuries as well, from defective car airbags to unreasonably dangerous prescription drugs.
 These cases tend to be technically complex, which means that the assistance of experienced legal counsel is a necessity.

 Federal Tort Claims Act: An ancient legal principle stated that “The king can do no wrong,” meaning that you couldn’t sue the king.
-Under the the modern version, you can’t sue the government without its consent because compensation would come out of public tax money.
+Under the modern version, you can’t sue the government without its consent because compensation would come out of public tax money.
 The Federal Tort Claims Act allows you to sue the federal government for most personal injury claims.

 Frequently Asked Questions (FAQs)